onevcat/UniWebView-Docs/docs/api/README.md

       <div class='warning custom-block'>
   <p class="custom-block-title">NOTICE</p>
   <p>
         Hiding the web view does not destroy or release it.
-You could always call <code>Show</code> on the web view again to make it visible.
+You can always call <code>Show</code> on the web view again to make it visible.

 To release a web view and its resource, pass the web view component as the parameter of <code>Destroy</code>.